medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 #### Writing Arch ISO in a USB flash drive

-Since the ISO is downloaded, the next step is to write it to an valid USB flash drive.
+Since the ISO is downloaded, the next step is to write it to a valid USB flash drive.

 For this scenario (UEFI-only booting, since we're using Windows 11), it